• Skip to main content

 TIP: If you run into any issues with the app or linking friend accounts, just call or chat with a Disney cast member and they will take care of it for you!

-Step 2: Park Tickets
+Step 2: Park Tickets and Reservations

-Whether you are purchasing tickets directly from Disney or have gone through a money saving site like Undercover Tourist, you will need to link your tickets to your Disney account.
+Whether you are purchasing tickets directly from Disney or have gone through a money saving site like Getaway Today or Undercover Tourist, you will need to link your tickets to your Disney account.
 In many cases, they will be automatically linked and will show up in the “My Disney Experience” section under “My Plans.”
 If you purchased tickets through an outside source, you will be given a ticket number that can be linked manually.
 Within the Disney Experience area, you will find a place to link tickets.
-Once tickets are all linked or showing up on your account, you can assign them to the different people in your planing party.
+Once tickets are all linked or showing up on your account, you can assign them to the different people in your planning party.

 Read: Plan a Disney World Vacation for Under $1,500